FPGA-House-AG/BlackwireOverview/README.md

 # Status
 Before we released [Blackwire](https://www.blackwire.online/) as open-source, a small team led by [Leon Woestenberg](https://www.linkedin.com/in/leonwoestenberg/) resolved the initial challenges and provided a proof-of-concept where 100 Gbit/s WireGuard connections could be established and maintained.
-Our estimate is 75% of the WireGuard protocol is implemented.
+Our estimate is 75% of the WireGuard protocol is implemented, see the roadmap below for the large remaining parts.
 A lot of agile documentation was written in a three year endeavour.

-This needs to be filtered out and converted (TODO).
+- The documentation needs to be filtered out and converted (TODO).

-*During our initial open-sourcing efforts (2023), we expect same breaking changes to the GIT references while we might re-arrange some of the repositories.*
+- During our initial open-sourcing efforts (2023), we expect same breaking changes to the GIT references while we might re-arrange some of the repositories.

 # Overview